(local time)SEE WORLD AQI RANKING

 |Good|| 26 US AQI||PM2.5|

-PM2.5 concentration in Washington air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Washington is currently 1.3 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|